-An avid participant in social discourse with three collections of critical essays, Bards and Tyrants, Riddles and Bash, and Nigerian Kleptocracy 1967-2023, his trilogy of fiction Children of Koloko, Gamji College and The Visitor chronicle social and political transitions of African societies while interrogating common religious and traditional beliefs.
+An avid participant in social discourse with three collections of critical essays, his trilogy of fiction Children of Koloko, Gamji College and The Visitor chronicle social and political transitions of African societies while upstaging entrenched religious and traditional beliefs.

-Ce gazes into conflicts of vision using actors who mitigate their attainment of higher ideals with the limitations of human nature.
-The Dreamer (shortfiction) furthers the romantic idealism of Full Moon (poetry) only to contrast this with the disappointment we find in his Millennial verses.
-The Visitor (novel) stretches the imagination a little, experimenting with a continuum of collective past and present within future flux of choices and possibilities.
-In The Oracle (shortfiction) he explores individual flagellations in wider dimensions of cosmic turbulence.
+Ce mirrors conflict in actors who mitigate the attainment of higher ideals by the limitations of their human natures.
+The Dreamer (shortfiction) furthers the romantic idealism of Full Moon (poetry) only to contrast with the disappointment we find in his Millennial verses.
+The Visitor (novel) stretches the imagination a little, experimenting with a continuum of collective past, present and future in a flux of choices and possibilities.
+In The Oracle (shortfiction) he flagellates individual choices in wider dimensions of cosmic turbulence.

-Aside from also editing two volumes of African short stories by those titles, Chin Ce has further co- edited and prefaced over thirteen book publication series in contemporary African literary criticism.
+Aside from also editing two volumes of African short stories by those titles, Chin Ce had co- edited and prefaced over thirteen book publication series in contemporary African literary criticism.